ABE / GED

 Adult Learning Center Osceola programs are open to individuals who are 16 years of age or older and are withdrawn from school.
 Applicants seeking enrollment into the Adult Basic Education (ABE) or General Educational Development (GED®) program must take a pay for registration, pay for tuition, and take a placement test.

-Step 1: Registration &Tuition
+Step 1: Registration & Payment

 Persons enrolling for classes should go to Apply Now on the top right of this website.
-Enrollment in classes is based on space availability, so it is important that you register prior to the start of the class.

 NO REFUNDS WILL BE GIVEN TO STUDENTS WHO VOLUNTARILY WITHDRAW FROM THE CLASS IN WHICH THEY HAVE ENROLLED.
 You will be notified only if the class you want is full or cancelled due to insufficient enrollment.

-Step 2: Placement Test & New Student Orientation
+Step 2: New Student Orientation & Placement Test

 New students must take the Test of Adult Basic Education (TABE).
 The TABE consists of Reading, Math, and Language.
 While there is no pass or fail on the TABE, you should try to do your best so you are placed in the proper ABE/GED class.
+Whether you select virtual ABE classes or GED Academy classes, the TABE must be taken in person at our Main or Poinciana locations.

 Part of the testing process is a new student orientation where you will learn what to expect when you begin your classes, what ALCO has to offer, and all about the GED test.
 Your counselor will be there to help you if you have any questions and you will also receive your student identification card and parking permit.